 Would you like to crop your image?
 Then, click on the Crop Photo button.

-Using your mouse cursor, click and drag out the area on your photo that you would like to use for the final image.
+Using your mouse cursor, click and drag out the area on the photo you want to use for the final image.

 Describing a categoryBack to top

-Next, enter a Description for the category that is displayed to the Customer within the booking portal.
+Next, enter a Description for the category displayed to the Customer within the booking portal.

-If using the Grid layout, for example, then the category would be shown when a Customer hovers their mouse over the category image, as shown in the image above.
+Using the Grid layout, for example, the category would be shown when a Customer hovers their mouse over the category image, as shown in the image above.

 Determining the display weight of a categoryBack to top